outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - apply a workflow to various problems to find changes to apply to workflows to adapt them to specific problems, and add those changes to a general solution automation workflow

     - convert workflows to other workflows to find any missing variables to generate one workflow from another

+    - identify & apply commonly useful structures by standardized structures of usefulness (like 'which structures have outputs that have common inputs for other functions', 'which are capable of generating many other components', 'which are inputs to structures of usefulness') to all functions/variables/components of problem/solution components

     - apply error structures to problem/solution components like solution automation workflows (like 'missing' error structure applied to 'worfklows') & known solutions to those error structures, and generate/identify new/specific error types in the problem-solving system & apply solutions to those error types